Do You Have the Right Gear for Summer Cycling?

 Road riding in an aerodynamic position places a lot of weight on your hands, so padded cycling gloves are ideal.
 They also offer excellent protection against road rash if you do happen to take a tumble.

 Look for moisture-wicking gloves that dry quickly, because any sweat running down your arms will soak your gloves on a hot day.
 Padding is again important; a gel type works nicely.
 Favor a snug but not tight fit.
 You'll also want gloves that you can wash, because they can pick up a lot of road grit during your rides.

 A great pair of shoes can immensely improve your ride.
 There are two types of shoes commonly worn by cyclists: road and mountain.
 Road shoes are usually more aerodynamic and lighter and usually have no tread, just a smooth bottom.
 These soles are very stiff so that some of the power of your stroke isn't lost in shoe flex.
 They usually close with straps held together with Velcro or the like.
 Some shoes are made with fancy materials like carbon fiber, but you can still maximize your performance with more affordable styles.

 When shopping for a helmet, look for one with substantial foam padding and a durable plastic shell.
-It's crucial to find a helmet that fits: most have a expandable interior band that will adjust to your cranium and pads you can add to fine-tune the fit.
-The lid of a helmet should fit squarely on your head and not at a jaunty angle.
-The Giro Transfer Sport Bike Helmet (from $29.08 with free shipping, a low by $6) has an Acu Dial fit system to hold the helmet snug on your head.
-It's also exceptionally well ventilated, and weighs only half a pound.
-Plus, you'll be thankful for the light color on a hot sunny day.
+It's crucial to find a helmet that fits: most have an expandable interior band that will adjust to your cranium and pads you can add to fine-tune the fit.
+The lid of a helmet should fit squarely on your head — not at a jaunty angle.